Lisbon Airport to Cascais in 2026 - Best Transport Options

-Go with the airport-to-Cais do Sodré rail option: a quick ride from the airport to Cais do Sodré, then the direct Cascais line along the west coast.
-The full path takes about 60–75 minutes and costs roughly 7–15 euros, with the rail portion around 5–9 euros.
-The distance from Lisbon Airport to Cascais is about 30 kilometers, so choose this route for a reliable balance of cost and comfort, especially if you travel light.
+So here's the thing about getting from Lisbon Airport to Cascais.
+The rail option is pretty good: you hop on a train from the airport to Cais do Sodré, and then catch the Cascais line which runs right along the coast.
+The whole shebang takes about 60–75 minutes and will set you back roughly 7–15 euros, with the rail portion around 5–9 euros.
+It's about 30 kilometers from the airport to Cascais, so this is a solid choice if you want a good balance of cost and comfort, especially if you're not lugging around a ton of stuff.

-The Cascais Line from Cais do Sodré to Cascais runs along the river and coast, taking approximately 40 minutes for a single journey.
-Tickets are modest (roughly 2–3 euros) and trains run every 15–20 minutes during the day, making this the most cost-efficient full transportation option for the city-to-coast leg.
-If you want a smooth flow, sit on the left side to enjoy the sea views that come into view after the first few kilometers.
+That Cascais Line from Cais do Sodré to Cascais?
+It's scenic!
+It runs along the river and coast, and it takes about 40 minutes.
+Tickets are cheap (roughly 2–3 euros) and the trains come every 15–20 minutes during the day.
+So, it’s the most budget-friendly way to get from the city to the coast.
+If you want a good view, grab a seat on the left side (the sea views pop up after the first few kilometers).

 Distance, Route & Typical Travel Time (Lisbon Airport to Cascais) in 2025